18F/transformation-research/preliminary-report.md

 ### We adopted a “clustered” approach to recruiting research participants:

 Digital transformation is a complicated process, and any one person’s perspective will ultimately be incomplete.
-Because transformation within an agency involves people from multiple job functions, levels, and departments, we’re pursuing a participant recruiting approach that we call cluster recruiting.
+Because transformation within an agency involves people from multiple job functions, levels, and departments, we’re pursuing a participant recruiting approach that we call _cluster recruiting_.

 Most of the time, our first contact and first interview is with a hands-on or mid-level person recruited through an 18F contact.
 In some cases, that initial contact is even a contractor, rather than a permanent agency employee.
 In the course of understanding how transformation works within that agency, we ask each participant about other people or positions that have been important in authorizing, socializing, or otherwise supporting their work.
 At the end of each interview, we return to the person they described as most important and ask if the current participant would be willing to make an introduction.
 We then schedule an interview with that person and go through the same process, which helps us gather different perspectives on the same transformation efforts.